There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Compact Quiches and Tarts

-A simple picnic quiche, frittata or savoury tart are some of the best foods for a picnic as they serve well cold, travel well and are quick and easy to make.
+A simple picnic quiche, frittata, or savory tart are some of the best foods for a picnic as they serve well cold, travel well, and are quick and easy to make.
 They are also delicious and have endless variations.

 Team with fresh bread and a salad or cut into small squares for picnic finger food or an addition to an antipasto platter.